harlowja/cool/README.rst

-   with status so that user can request status of build X and get back useful information); if worker dies, another worker takes over and continues, if build is not possible due to runtime issue, fail build and leave note that can be fetched by future user request with details on why.
+   with status so that user can request status of build X and get back useful information); if worker dies, another worker takes over and continues, if build is not possible due to runtime issue, fail build and leave **note** that can be fetched by future user request with details on why/what failed.
 5. Build X finishes, profit!
 Now either delete build directory Z in zookeeper or leave it and prune it at a later date (via a mechanism akin to cache eviction or garage collection).